 Tape Op subscriptions are available digitally for free to anyone in the world with a valid email address!
 If you live in the U.S., we will also send you a paper copy of each new issue via the U.S. Postal Service.

-We also have digital archival subscriptions, single back issue purchases (analog and digital), and some other stuff we think is pretty damn cool.
-Check out all our subscription options here, or just subscribe right now with the ridiculously large black button below.
+We also have digital archive subscriptions, single back issue purchases (analog and digital), and some other stuff we think is pretty damn cool.
+Check out all our subscription options here, read a free sample issue, or just subscribe right now with the ridiculously large button below.